• A neighbour has blocked or restricted access to land, a driveway, track, alleyway, or gate

 • You want a calm, professional route to resolution

-We connect you with an appropriate specialist, typically a property litigation solicitor and/or a chartered surveyor depending on the facts of your situation.You’ll receive a response quickly, and you can decide whether to proceed.
+We review your enquiry and connect you with an appropriate specialist, typically a property litigation solicitor and/or a chartered surveyor depending on the facts of your situation.You’ll receive a response quickly, and you can decide whether to proceed.
 There is no obligation.

 • Blocked access (fences, gates, bollards, parked vehicles)